 • enjoy yourself, while making new friends and professional contacts from around the world.

 As Robert Freeman notes, a global education is more important than ever and students need “to become effective by being cooperative, compassionate, and connected”, what he calls “the three C’s”.
 A fourth “C” is being creative, which travel tends to boost.
 In the words of Robert Reid, “Travel makes you smarter, sexier and more productive”.
 Students in this program will have the knowledge, skills, abilities, capacity, connections, and attitude to successfully learn, work, create, and lead in a diverse, dynamic, multicultural, and globalizing world to help create more just conditions in whatever arenas they enter and whatever communities they are part of.

 Whereas the 19th century has been called the British Century and the 20th century has been called the American Century, many are referring to the current 21st century as the Asian Century.

 A Thai temple is called a wat.
-There are hundreds of Buddhist temples in Chiang Mai (with about 36 in the Old City alone) as well as the occasional Christian church (various denominations), Hindu temple, Sikh temple, Muslim mosque, Chinese temple, and even a Jewish center.
-Thai temples are always sacred religious places, but can also be community centers, refuges, sanctuaries, marketplaces, museums, sports fields, schools, playgrounds, monuments, monk residences, tourist sites, meeting places, landmarks, massage parlors, restaurants, picnic areas, places to rest or sleep, and so on.
+There are hundreds of Buddhist temples in Chiang Mai (with about 36 in the Old City alone) as well as the occasional Christian church (various denominations), Hindu temple, Sikh temple, Muslim mosque, Taoist temple, and even a Jewish center.
+Thai temples are always sacred religious places, but can also be community centers, refuges, sanctuaries, marketplaces, museums, sports fields, schools, orphanages, playgrounds, monuments, monk residences, tourist sites, meeting places, landmarks, historical sites, massage parlors, restaurants, picnic areas, places to rest or sleep, and so on.